1) When Is The Best Time to Schedule My Maternity Session?

 ***Exception, will of course be made for premature and NICU babies***

 6) What’s The Difference Between The Full & Mini Newborn Session?

 The 3-hour newborn session will give you a total of 4 different set ups which totals up to 20-25 images.
 Collection also includes the family and (or) sibling photos.
 Family photos will only add an additional 5-10 more images.
 Family photos are complimentary with the collection and does not change the price if clients choose not to include them.

 The mini newborn session only includes 7 digital files.
 Family photos are not included with this collection.
-You’re more than welcome to add the family photos for an additional $125.00.
-Mini newborn session, gives you the choice of one foreground option with the use of three props; bucket, basket and bed.
-The mini session does not include the natural beanbag poses on the blanket.
+You’re more than welcome to add the family photos for an additional $125.00 and it’ll add an additional 5-7 images.
+Mini newborn session, gives you the choice of 3-4 different poses/props of your choice.
+Each pose will give you 1-2 images (close-up & far away) totaling your 7 digital files.

 Although each collection does a time frame listed, sessions are actually not completed until said number of photos are captured.
 They might run a bit longer or shorter depending how well your baby stays asleep through the transition of each pose.

 Once booking has been confirmed, you will be emailed a detailed and informative newborn session prep guide on how to prepare your baby for the session, what to expect and an abundant amount of other helpful information that’ll give you a good insight on the session.
 You will also be emailed a session questionnaire on your preferred color scheme, props..etc.

 The links below will show you a sample of the full and mini newborn session.